-In order to continue development of the program, feedback on the current versions as well as input of new ideas are always appreciated.
+To continue development of the program, feedback on the current versions as well as input of new ideas are always appreciated.

 Please note: Unlike many other programs, GPMAW is being developed continuously with relatively frequent updates in the form of beta versions.
 This means that your reports and suggestions will be taken seriously.